 First of all, I want to start by saying that I am in no shape or form a morning person.
-However, I am required to wake up early in the morning, so, even though I know it’s not healthy, I usually snooze in bed until the very last moment, get dressed, grab a bagel on my way to work, and drink a cup of green tea when I get there.
+However, I must wake up early in the morning.
+Even though I know it’s not healthy, I usually snooze in bed until the very last moment, get dressed, grab a bagel on my way to work, and drink a cup of green tea when I get there.
 Or an hour or so after I get there.
-It really depends on the day.
+It depends on the day.

 How much water I drink now

 There are days when I drink 3 glasses of water, there are days when I drink 5 glasses of water.
 However, the latter is quite scarce.
 I think that, on average, I drink about 34 oz (1 liter) of water per day, which is less than half the recommended amount.Learn More about the Signs that You’re Not Drinking Enough Water!

 Of course, there’s my morning cup of green tea and my occasional cup of black tea, but those don’t add up to the desired total.

 I want to drink the recommended 68oz (2 liters) per day, maybe even 85oz (2.5 liters) when I don’t eat fruits and after I quit my soda habits.

 How I plan to increase my daily water intake: 2 Glasses of Water Each Morning

 After researching for the best methods to drink more water, Corina and I decided to put some of those methods to the test.
 We both wanted to increase our daily water intake so why not experiment a little?